Saison Recipe

-I have been reading more about Saisons and I thought I would post this recipe.
+Since I have been reading more about the style and the history of the beer, I thought I would post this Saison recipe.
 Bière de saison looks to be the original homebrewer’s beer.
 It is a style that comes from the beers farmers would brew in the French speaking part of Belgium known as Wallonia.

-BYO has a great article on the style by Horst Dornbusch and I made this recipe based on his thoughts and other information I read on the style.
+BYO had a great article on the style by Horst Dornbusch, which I read and drew up this recipe based on his thoughts and techniques that he presented in the magazine.

-Spices could be added to this beer, but I think I am going to follow Horst’s lead and try to get a good Saison spicy flavor from the yeast and the hops.
+The big tip that I got out of it was that spices could be added to this beer, but Horst’s thoughts were to try to get a good Saison spicy flavor from the yeast and the hops.
+I am going to follow his lead.

 Fermentation will definitely be on the warmer side, probably in the 75 degree range.
 After primary, I will let it condition for a few months and pop one open in late spring/early summer.